-Be sure to pick an eCommerce website design that does not distract from or in any way hamper the actual browsing and buying process, which is why the potential customer has visited your site in the first place.
+Be sure to pick Create an eCommerce app & website design that does not distract from or in any way hamper the actual browsing and buying process, which is why the potential customer has visited your site in the first place.

 A clean layout with a judicious mix of text and images and plenty of white space is always a good practice to follow.